Upgrading Old Home Electrical Wiring

 Surface Raceway Conduit for Electrical Wiring

-A Solution When You Need to Install Surface Electrical Wiring
+A Solution When You Need to Install Surface Electrical Wiring is to use a Surface Conduit.

 - One consideration when upgrading older home electrical wiring would be to use Wiremold short box extensions and run Wiremold surface raceway electrical conduit between the devices to install the wires.